 The World of Work Project View

-We are slightly wary of the precise numbers within Mehrabian’s 7-38-55 Communication Model from a work context.
+We are slightly wary of the precise numbers within Mehrabian’s 7-38-55 Communication Model from a work context, but that’s not really the point of the model.
 Even Professor Mehrabian called out words of caution around the absolute accuracy of these percentage in his work.
 He noted that his research focused on the communication of emotions and feeling, and acknowledged that contributing factors will be quite different when different topics are being discussed.